 News organizations, media companies, individuals and freelance journalists are all eligible to enter the Data Journalism Awards.
 Works that are the result of a collaboration between news organisations may also be submitted, provided they serve a journalistic purpose.

-Works that are the result of a collaboration between organisations may also be submitted.
-Works produced by staffers or freelancers collaborating with government agencies, business or trade organisations with a stake (financial or of other nature) in the issue at hand are not eligible.
-In other words, the awards are not given to business data visualisations or projects produced for branding purposes.
+However, work produced by journalists in partnership with government agencies, businesses or trade organisations with a stake – financial or otherwise – in the issue at hand are not eligible.
+Similarly, business data visualisations or projects produced for branding purposes are not eligible.

-Entries can be submitted until 07 April 2017 at 23:59 GMT.
-All work must have been published or aired between 14 April 2016 and 07 April 2017.
+Entries to the 2019 competition can be submitted until 7 April 2019 at 23:59 GMT.
+All work must have been published or aired between 26 March 2018 and 7 April 2019.

 All submission forms must be filled in English.
-Entries in languages other than English will be accepted provided that they are accompanied by thorough explanations of the work in English and a translation if possible.
+Entries in languages other than English can be accepted provided that they are accompanied by thorough explanations of the work in English and a translation if possible.
 Words included in graphics, databases and web applications must also be translated.
 Radio material must be transcribed in English and video material must contain English subtitles.
 If a work originally published in a language other than English passes the pre-jury selection stage, applicants may be asked to provide additional information and translations.